 by Friedrich Jürgenson

 German parapsychologist Hans Bender and Latvian psychologist Konstantin Raudive drew heavily from Jürgenson's publication 'Voice Transmissions with the deceased'.
-EVP research was truely born and has evolved in many ways since.
+EVP research was truly born and has evolved in many ways since.
 Video ITC which he predicted came to light and one has to wonder if he in some ways inspired the use of ghost boxes.
 While he only used a radio receiver on a static frequency, it seems he was the first to do this.
-Regardless on your thoughts of ITC, it is quite interesting when you hear of it's origins.
+Regardless of your thoughts of ITC, it is quite interesting when you hear of its origins.

 You can download a free copy of the book Voice Transmissions With the Deceased with thanks to itcvoices.org